 Take a driveoute 62 into a stunning part of the Western Cape and wander through the prickles.

-Ps, there are amazing wine farms in and around Robertson so make a day or weekend of it..
+Ps, there are a number of superb wine farms in and around Robertson so make a day or weekend of it.